Shopping in Athens - A Detailed Guide on Shopping in the Greek Capital

 3. Ermou Street

 From Syntagma Square stretches a pedestrian street lined with cobblestones.
-With renowned brand stores and legendary local shops scattered on both sides, this 1.5 km stretch of shopper's paradise is what is called the market of Ermou Street.
+With renowned brand stores and legendary local shops scattered on both sides, this 1.5 km stretch of shopper's paradise is called the Ermou Street market.
 It reminds one of a typical high-end street market, where you go to purchase quality products.
 Stores of all the big names are present here.
-Sephora, H&M, Zara, Mac, Flying Tiger, Marks and Spencer, Benetton, if you can name it, chances are you will find it here.
-Scattered between these commercial outlets are the local favourites selling some of the best Greek souvenirs.
+Sephora, H&M, Zara, Mac, Flying Tiger, Marks and Spencer, Benetton, if you can name it, you will find it here.
+The local favorites are scattered between these commercial outlets selling some of the best Greek souvenirs.
 An interesting visit to get a taste of the local scene is Fokas, a Greek departmental store.
 The highlight of this street, however, is the picturesque Kapnikareas Church.
 Right towards the end, in the alleys winding next to it, you will also come across various taverns and bars.
-Even if you don't intend to shop, this street is definitely worth taking a refreshing stroll and enjoying the performances put together by the talented musicians and dancers.
+Even if you don't intend to shop, this street is worth taking a refreshing stroll and enjoying the performances by talented musicians and dancers.

 Location: Ermou Street, Athens 144 52, Greece